DinoVukelic/New-Graph-for-Data-Extraction/README.md

     reportRow = 2

     '---------------------------------------------
-    ' 3) Loop each sheet named "*_BBM_Export_Timings"
+    ' 3) Loop over ALL sheets, but only process Worksheet objects '---------------------------------------------
-    '---------------------------------------------
-    For Each ws In ThisWorkbook.Sheets
+    For Each sh In ThisWorkbook.Sheets

+        ' Only proceed if this is a normal Worksheet If TypeName(sh) = "Worksheet" Then
+            Set ws = sh

-        If (ws.Name Like "*_BBM_Export_Timings") _
+            ' We check that the name matches "*_BBM_Export_Timings" ' AND also is NOT one of these excluded names If (ws.Name Like "*_BBM_Export_Timings") _
                 And (ws.Name <> "DD_MM_BBM_Export_Timings") _
                 And (ws.Name <> "DD_MM_BBS_Export_Timings") Then

                 Debug.Print vbNewLine & ">>> Processing sheet: " & ws.Name

-            ' Create a new dictionary for times
-            Set machineTimes = CreateObject("Scripting.Dictionary")
+                ' Create a new dictionary for times Set machineTimes = CreateObject("Scripting.Dictionary")
                 For Each category In machineCategories.Keys
                     Set timeCollection = New Collection
                     machineTimes.Add category, timeCollection
                 Next category

                 '---------------------------------------------
                 ' 4) Process visible columns H to BQ (8 to 69)
                 '---------------------------------------------
                 For i = 8 To 69
                     ' Skip hidden columns
                     If Not ws.Columns(i).Hidden Then

                         ' Safely read the machine name from row 1 If Not IsError(ws.Cells(1, i).Value) Then
                             cellValue = ws.Cells(1, i).Value
                         Else
                             cellValue = vbNullString
                         End If

                         machineName = ""
                         If Not IsEmpty(cellValue) Then
                             machineName = Trim(CStr(cellValue))
                         End If

                         ' Only process if row 1 has text If Len(machineName) > 0 Then
-                        ' Extract prefix: VIRTXEN, VDIST, VIRTPPC, 372WTB cleanMachineName = ExtractMachineName(machineName)
+                            ' Extract prefix: VIRTXEN, VDIST, VIRTPPC, or 372WTB cleanMachineName = ExtractMachineName(machineName)

                             Debug.Print "  Column " & i & _
                                         " => row1='" & machineName & _
                                         "' => Extracted='" & cleanMachineName & "'"

                             If Len(cleanMachineName) > 0 Then

                                 ' Get time value from row 14 safely If Not IsError(ws.Cells(14, i).Value) Then
                                     cellValue = ws.Cells(14, i).Value
                                 Else
                                     cellValue = vbNullString
                                 End If

                                 Debug.Print "    row14=[" & CStr(cellValue) & "]"

                                 ' Convert to numeric time
                                 numericTime = SafeParseTime(cellValue)

                                 If numericTime > 0 Then
                                     Debug.Print "    numericTime recognized: " & numericTime

                                     ' Add to the correct category
                                     Select Case cleanMachineName
                                         Case "VIRTXEN"
                                             machineTimes("VIRTXEN").Add numericTime
                                             Debug.Print "    ==> Added to category: VIRTXEN"
                                         Case "VDIST"
                                             machineTimes("VDIST").Add numericTime
                                             Debug.Print "    ==> Added to category: VDIST"
                                         Case "VIRTPPC"
                                             machineTimes("VIRTPPC").Add numericTime
                                             Debug.Print "    ==> Added to category: VIRTPPC"
                                         Case "372WTB"
                                             machineTimes("372WTB").Add numericTime
                                             Debug.Print "    ==> Added to category: 372WTB"
                                     End Select
                                 Else
                                     Debug.Print "    --> Time not parsed or invalid."
                                 End If
                             Else
                                 Debug.Print "    --> Machine name not recognized."
                             End If
                         Else
                             Debug.Print "  Column " & i & " => row1 is empty or error; skipped."
                         End If
                     End If
                 Next i

                 '---------------------------------------------
                 ' 5) Calculate and write min/max times in "mm:ss"
                 '---------------------------------------------
                 Dim idx As Long
                 Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long Dim categoryNameForReport As String

                 For Each category In machineCategories.Keys
                     If machineTimes(category).Count > 0 Then
                         minTime = 999999    ' Initialize to a very high number maxTime = 0

                         ' Find min and max times
                         For idx = 1 To machineTimes(category).Count
-                        ' Each item should be a Double (thanks to SafeParseTime) numericTime = CDbl(machineTimes(category).Item(idx))
+                            ' Each item should be a Double numericTime = CDbl(machineTimes(category).Item(idx))

                             If numericTime < minTime Then minTime = numericTime If numericTime > maxTime Then maxTime = numericTime Next idx

                         ' Convert fraction-of-day to total minutes/seconds
                         minTotalSec = CLng(minTime * 86400)
                         maxTotalSec = CLng(maxTime * 86400)

                         minMinutes = minTotalSec \ 60
                         minSeconds = minTotalSec Mod 60
                         maxMinutes = maxTotalSec \ 60
                         maxSeconds = maxTotalSec Mod 60

                         ' Label for the report
                         If category = "VIRTPPC" Then
                             categoryNameForReport = "Citrix - VIRTPPC"
                         Else
                             categoryNameForReport = category
                         End If

                         ' Write to the report sheet
                         With reportWs
                             .Cells(reportRow, 1).Value = categoryNameForReport
                             .Cells(reportRow, 2).Value = CStr(minMinutes) & ":" & Format(minSeconds, "00")
                             .Cells(reportRow, 3).Value = CStr(maxMinutes) & ":" & Format(maxSeconds, "00")
                             .Cells(reportRow, 4).Value = ws.Name
                         End With

                         Debug.Print "==> " & ws.Name & ", Category=" & category & _
                                     ", Min=" & minMinutes & ":" & Format(minSeconds, "00") & _
                                     ", Max=" & maxMinutes & ":" & Format(maxSeconds, "00")

                         reportRow = reportRow + 1
                     Else
                         Debug.Print "==> " & ws.Name & ", Category=" & category & " => no times found."
                     End If
                 Next category

+            End If ' end of \"If ws.Name Like...\"
-        End If
+        End If ' end of \"If TypeName(sh) = 'Worksheet'...\"

-    Next ws
+    Next sh

     '---------------------------------------------
     ' 6) Format the report (only if we have rows)